Load Testing without the

 Load Profiles

-• Ramping VUs — Gradually scale workers up/down with stages
+• Ramping Workers — Gradually scale workers up/down with stages

 • Constant Arrival Rate — Fixed RPS regardless of response time

-• Per-VU Iterations — Each worker runs N iterations then exits
+• Per-Worker Iterations — Each worker runs N iterations then exits

 • Multiple Scenarios — Run different user behaviors concurrently